duckietown/book-opmanual-duckiebot/src/troubleshooting/duckiebot-network-faqs.md

 Knowledge on how to connect your Duckiebot to a network.
 ```

+There is a saying in robotics: "90% of problems come from networks".
+Getting your network set up right should be a very high level priority to ensure a joyful learning experience.

-## Using Wi-Fi
+## Modifying the Wi-Fi settings

-To edit the Wi-Fi networks known to your Duckiebot, edit the `wpa_supplicant.conf` file in the main partition of the SD card.
+To edit the Wi-Fi networks known to your Duckiebot, edit the `wpa_supplicant.conf` file on your SD card.
 If your Duckiebot has an NVIDIA Jetson Nano, this file is located in the `/etc` directory in the `APP` partition.
 Otherwise, if your Duckiebot has a Raspberry Pi, this file is located in the `/etc/wpa_supplicant` directory in the `root` partition.

 ````{note}
 The following is from a `wpa_supplicant.conf` file with two Wi-Fi networks defined: